fusted2/Copy-Word-tables-to-Excel/README.md

 Hi everyone!

-This project is created in 27-Aug-2021.
+This project is created on 27-Aug-2021.

 At this time, I am an auditor who begins to learn Python to solve my real-life problems.